martensonbj/redux-saga-workshop/README.md

 export default connect(mapStateToProps, null);
 ```

-...And flesh out our component so that it can receive information from the container we want access to
+...And flesh out our component so that it can receive information from the container we want access to, and handle what to do while we're breaking stuff in between.

 ```js
 // components/App/index.js